lnnrtwttkhn/fair-teaching-proposal/_project-description.md

 In addition, several graphical user interfaces exist and Git is integrated into many integrated development environments (IDEs) like RStudio and Visual Studio Code.
 Git can be considered a standard tool in the software industry and its popularity is evidenced by the 100 million of the popular repository hosting service GitHub ^[(Source: [Wikipedia](https://en.wikipedia.org/wiki/GitHub))].

-In the proposed project, we will first develop a framework for how to implement the FAIR principles and reproducibility using Quarto and Git.
-Next, we will implement this framework in a concrete teaching project (for example, a seminar).
-In addition, we will offer lecturers at the home institution (Institute of Psychology at University of Hamburg) with opportunities to learn about both Quarto and Git, with a specific focus on creating open educational resources.
-This will allow lecturers to implement this approach in their own teaching.
-Finally, we will document and evaluate the approach, also collecting feedback from both students and teachers.
-This documentation will result in a set of concrete recommendations in the implementation of FAIR and reproducible teaching materials for reuse by other teachers, lecturers and research institutions.